 Our values motivate everything we do: how we take submissions, review, and publish.

-Innovation: Qualitative criminology is about making and trying new ideas.
-QC is a vehicle for sharing them.
-But QC is more than that.
-We not only encourage innovation; we do it and enable it, like never before in criminology.
+Innovation: The JQCJC (“Qualitative Criminology”) is about making and trying new ideas.
+Qualitative Criminology is a vehicle for sharing them.
+But Qualitative Criminology is more than that.
+We not only encourage innovation; we do it and enable it, like never before in Criminal Justice and Criminology.
 Because of our publishing technology, for example, we are the best place to disseminate non-textual media within articles.

-Authenticity: Our strategies for being efficient and democratic are designed, in part, to prevent reviewers and the editorial team from unduly shaping papers.
+Authenticity: Our strategies for being efficient and democratic are designed, in part, to prevent reviewers and the editor from unduly shaping papers.
 Publications should maximally reflect their authors.
-QC articles are authentic to their authors.
+Qualitative Criminology articles are authentic to their authors.